PULS (multiple rocket launcher): History

+Israel Military Industries introduced the Lynx in 2013.

 After the acquisition of Israel Military Industries by Elbit Systems in 2018, an upgraded and modernized version of the Lynx was developed, called the PULS (Precise & Universal Launching System).
 The Defense Technology Institute (DTI) of Thailand is partnering with Elbit Systems to develop a Thai version of the PULS called D-11A.

 The EURO-PULS is being developed in cooperation between the German KNDS and ELBIT targeting the European market by integration of additional missile types.
 As part of the project, the US made GMLRS and other HIMARS missiles would have been integrated with the EURO-PULS launchers, however, the management of Lockheed Martin, the US missile manufacturer, refused to do so.

 In January 2023, Denmark announced it is negotiating the acquisition of 8 PULS systems for the Royal Danish Army.

 In March 2023, the Dutch Ministry of Defence announced that it would acquire 20 PULS systems for the Royal Netherlands Army with the first systems to be delivered in the same year.
 The contract worth 305 million dollars was signed on May 18.